 \subsection{Diagnosis of ontologies}

 \begin{example} Consider a simple ontology $\mo$ with the terminology $\mt$:

-and assertions $\ma :\{A(w), \lnot R(w), A(v)\}$. \end{example} Let the user explicitly define that the three assertional axioms should be considered as correct, i.e. these axioms are added to a background theory $\mb$.
-The introduction of a background theory keeps the diagnosis method focused on the possibly faulty axioms.
+and assertions $\ma :\{A(w), \lnot R(w), A(v)\}$. \end{example} Assume that the user explicitly states that the three assertional axioms should be considered as correct, i.e. these axioms are added to a background theory $\mb$.
+The introduction of a background theory ensures that the diagnosis method focuses purely on the potentially faulty axioms.

-Assume that the user requires the ontology $\mo$ to be consistent, whereas $\mo$ is inconsistent.
-The only irreducible set of axioms (minimal conflict set) that preserves the inconsistency is $CS:\{\left<\tax_1,\tax_2,\tax_3,\tax_4\right>\}$.
-That is one has to modify or remove the axioms of at least one of the following diagnoses
+Furthermore, assume that the user requires the currently inconsistent ontology $\mo$ to be consistent.
+The only irreducible set of axioms (minimal conflict set) that preserves the inconsistency is $CS:\left<\tax_1,\tax_2,\tax_3,\tax_4\right>$.
+That is, one has to modify or remove the axioms of at least one of the following diagnoses